SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-10-methods/methods-with-parameters/method-with-params.md

 # Methods with Parameters

 Frequently in order to solve a problem, the method by which we do this needs **additional information**, which depends on its purpose.
-This is precisely the information that **the method parameters** are, and its behaviour depends on them.
+This is precisely the information that **the method parameters** are, and its behavior depends on them.

 ## Using Parameters in Methods